input-output-hk/cardano-faucet/README.md

 ## TODO

 * Faucet wallets for both byron and shelley are currently created with expect scripts via the cardano-wallet cli
-  * The expect script error handling is fragile and as a future TODO, improve the fragility here by implementing faucet wallet creation by API via crystal if APIs are available
+  * The expect script error handling is fragile; improve this by implementing wallet creation by API if available